A Quick Guide to Some Key 2018 CPT Changes

 A new year often brings new changes.
 One such change includes 2018 CPT® codes.

-On December 31, 2017, the Modernizing Medicine team updated the smart billing engine in our electronic health record (EHR) systems, EMA™ & gGastro™ reflect the 2018 CPT changes.
+On December 31, 2017, the Modernizing Medicine team updated the smart billing engine in our electronic health record (EHR) systems, EMA™ & gGastro™ to reflect the 2018 CPT changes.
 Patient visits finalized on or after January 1, 2018, will reflect the 2018 CPT codes on medical billing insurance claims.

 There are a total of 314 code changes throughout the 2018 CPT manual: